Cannabidiol oil may relieve pain and reduce inflammation, and it shows some promise as a treatment for migraines.

 - in drops or sprays used in the mouth

-Because no studies involving humans have investigated the effects of CBD oil on migraines, there is no standard dosage or method.
+No studies involving humans have investigated the effects of CBD oil on migraines, so there is no standard dosage or method.

-A doctor is likely to recommend proven treatments before CBD oil.
+For most health conditions, including migraine, a health provider is likely to recommend other proven treatments before CBD oil.

-No treatment works for everyone, but a number of medications have been shown to reduce the frequency of migraines and diminish the intensity once they start.
+No treatment works for everyone, but some medications can reduce the frequency of migraines and diminish the intensity once they start.

 Approved migraine treatments include: